-ERP implementation for small-sized companies and businesses typically have a small or narrow focus.
+ERP implementations for small-sized companies and businesses typically have a small or narrow focus.

 Because these projects typically involve some basic functions of an ERP system these they are considered relatively light in terms of complex technical configurations, specifications and customizations.

-ERP implementation for medium-sized companies is slightly more complex.
-The focus for these projects is broader and may include a more in-depth look at different integrated ERP features such as CRM, Sales, Accounting, Purchase, Inventory, Manufacturing, HR, and Website.
-Here it is common to still see only basic ERP usage but with some customizations.
+ERP implementations for medium-sized companies are slightly more complex.
+The focus for these projects is broader and may include a more in-depth look at different integrated ERP features such as CRM, Sales, Accounting, Purchase, Inventory, Manufacturing, HR, project management and Website.
+Here it is common to still see ERP solutions with only basic usage but some level of customization.

 For ERP implementations within large-sized enterprises and companies, thorough and in-depth business analysis is not only required but is essential for a successful implementation.

 Implementations on this scale usually include all the services of an ERP software and take more time due to the need for extensive configuration and customization in order to fit the needs of a company.
 Implementations within large-sized companies can oftentimes face the challenge of change management or overall challenges due to the scope and number of future users involved in the project.